sdaveas/i3-animated-background/Readme.md

 # Intro

-Backgrounds are lovely whether they are gray-scale or rainbow-colored, minimal or exuberant, low quality or 4K, static or $dynamic$.
+Backgrounds are lovely whether they are gray-scale or rainbow-colored, minimal or exuberant, low quality or 4K, static or _dynamic_.

--- $dynamic$ you say?!
+-- _dynamic_ you say?!
 -- Aye!S

 # Animated-background